-“When Napa and San Francisco Were Far Apart (Summer, 1967),” Museum of Americana, Vol. 19 [bonus poem not included in Ticket Stubs]
+“When Napa and San Francisco Were Far Apart (Summer, 1967),” from Museum of Americana, Vol. 19 [bonus poem not included in Ticket Stubs]:

 For a while copies of the second Country Joe & The Fish album, I-Feel-Like-I’m-Fixin’-to-Die-Rag, featured not only the title song, Country Joe’s antiwar satire inviting parents to send their sons off to Vietnam (and “Be the first on your block to have your son sent home in a box”), but a sticker on the shrink wrapped cover declaring: